Azov Brigade: Leadership and organisation

 The brigade's first commander and founder was Andriy Biletsky.
 Biletsky stayed out of the public spotlight working on expanding Azov to battalion size.
 In summer 2014, he took command of the unit.
 In August 2014, he was awarded the military decoration "Order for Courage" by Ukrainian president Petro Poroshenko and promoted to the rank of lieutenant colonel in the Interior Ministry's police forces.
-After Biletsky was elected into the Ukrainian parliament in the 2014 Ukrainian parliamentary election he left the regiment, and terminated his contract with the National Guard in 2016 (Ukrainian elected officials can not be in the military, nor the police).
+After Biletsky was elected into the Ukrainian parliament in the 2014 Ukrainian parliamentary election he left the regiment, and terminated his contract with the National Guard in 2016 (Ukrainian elected officials cannot be in the military, nor the police).

 A 16 July 2014 report placed the Azov Battalion's strength at 300.
-An earlier report stated that on 23 June almost 600 volunteers, including women, took oaths to join the Donbas and Azov battalions.
+An earlier report stated that on 23 June almost 600 volunteers, including women, took oaths to join the Donbas and Azov Battalions.
 The unit included 900 volunteers as of March 2015.